-Vineyard Grant James offers award-winning Rosés and white wines as well as single variety, vintage-dated wines.
+Vineyard Grant James offers award-winning Rosés and white wines as well as a single variety, vintage-dated wines.

-For a fun and unique experience, the vineyard gives both winery members and non-members the chance to camp outdoors on the grounds for an overnight adventure in August.
+For a fun and unique experience, the vineyard gives winery members and non-members the chance to camp outdoors on the grounds for an overnight adventure in August.

 This campout is recommended for guests who are 21 years and older as it features wine tasting as well as barbeque burgers, hot dogs, and s’mores.
 Many guests bring lawn games that everyone in attendance can enjoy.